FaoTom/All_my_Projects/README.md

 This is an annual course at Phyisics of Data.
 It is divided in two parts (module A and module B) for the two semesters.

 ### modA
+This first part focused on programming FPGAs.
+The final project consists on the development of a FIR filter in VHDL.

 ### modB
+In the second half instead, three professors presented us the state-of-the-art of big data analysis.
 ---

 ## Neural Networks and Deep Learning 🧠